FC Inter Milan places in the city

-Which team to choose?
-Well, it’s up to you: if by chance you prefer Inter Milan, here's a map with the major places in the city connected to the team’s history.
+Which is your favourite team?
+In case you root for Inter Milan, here is a map with the most important places in the city connected to the team’s history.

 Via Giuseppe Mengoni

-On the evening of March 9th, 1908, the International Football Club was founded by a group of dissidents of the Milan Football and Cricket Club at the ‘Orologio’ restaurant in via Mengoni (now closed).
-The club’s colours were chosen by one of the founders, the Futurist painter Giorgio Muggiani:
+On the evening of March 9th, 1908, the Internationale Football Club was founded at L’Orologio restaurant in via Mengoni (now closed) by a group of dissenters from the Milan Football and Cricket Club).
+The club’s colours were chosen by one of its founders, the Futurist painter Giorgio Muggiani:

-"This magnificent night will bequeath its beautiful colours to our official badge: black and blue on a golden background inspired byte stars.
+"This magnificent night will bequeath its beautiful colours to our official badge: black and blue on a golden background inspired by the stars.
 It will be called Internazionale, because we are brothers of the world".

-Also, tradition has it that the choice of the colour blue was made because, at the time, pencils were often used which had blue and red at opposing ends: a further indication that they clearly wanted to stand out even more from their AC Milan rivals.
+Also, tradition has it that the choice of the colour blue was made because, at the time, pencils were used which had blue and red at opposing ends: a further indication that they clearly wanted to stand out from their AC Milan rivals.

 Ripa di Porta Ticinese 113

-Inter’s first playing field - in gravel and bordered by fruit boxes - ran alongside the Naviglio Grande, which is why there were always boats available to retrieve the balls that ended up in the canal.
+Inter’s first playing field - in gravel and bordered by fruit boxes - ran alongside the Naviglio Grande, which is why boats were always available to retrieve balls that ended up in the canal.

 Foro Buonaparte 70

-The legendary headquarter of the Inter club, where it remained until 1985.
-The headquarter was then moved to Piazza Duse and, afterwards, to via Durini from 1997 to 2009.
+Inter’s legendary headquarters, where it remained until 1985.
+It was then moved to Piazza Duse and, afterwards, to via Durini, from 1997 to 2009.

 Corso Vittorio Emanuele II 9

-Former Inter headquarter, in close proximity to the Duomo, from 2009 to June 2019.
-TThis was the headquarter in the years of the legendary Triplete.
+Former Inter headquarters, in close proximity to Duomo, from 2009 to June 2019.
+This was in the years of the legendary Triplete.

 Viale della Liberazione 16/18

-Current Inter headquarter, in the Porta Nuova area, among the new skyscrapers of Milano.
+Current Inter headquarters, in the Porta Nuova area, among Milano’s new skyscrapers.

 Porta Vittoria area